 Everything But The Girl (1983 - 2000)

-In 1983 Watt put aside his solo plans and formed Everything But The Girl with singer-writer-partner Tracey Thorn after meeting each other at Hull University in late 1981.
-Over the next sixteen years the duo wrote and recorded nine critically-acclaimed studio albums and sold nine million records, earning eight gold, and two platinum album BPI Certifications in the UK, and one gold album RIAA Certification in the US.
+In 1983 Watt put solo plans on hold and formed Everything But The Girl with singer-writer-partner Tracey Thorn after meeting each other at Hull University in late 1981.
+Over the next sixteen years the duo wrote and recorded nine studio albums and sold nine million records, earning eight gold, and two platinum album BPI Certifications in the UK, and one gold album RIAA Certification in the US.

 While ceding lead vocal duties mostly to Thorn, Watt still sang several of the Everything But The Girl's most enduring songs, such as The Night I Heard Caruso Sing, 25th December and The Road.
 He branched out from guitar-playing and songwriting into arranging and orchestration (most notably on 1986's Baby, The Stars Shine Bright) before moving into sampling and electronic production techniques.
 His work on Walking Wounded earned him a nomination as Producer of the Year at the 1996 Q Awards.